- Disability for Charcot-Marie-Tooth: Social Security Benefits

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Neurological problems are not limited to the brain.
-Neurological disorders can occur anywhere in the central nervous sytem, including the spinal cord, or the peripheral nervous system.
-Social Security approves disability benefits for serious cases of epilepsy, cerebral palsy, Parkinson's disease, multiple sclerosis, and ALS.
+Neurological disorders can occur anywhere in the central nervous system, including the spinal cord, or the peripheral nervous system.
+Social Security approves disability benefits for serious cases of epilepsy, cerebral palsy, Parkinson's disease, multiple sclerosis, ALS, and other nerve-based diseases.